-Join Steve Simon for an in-depth discussion in this video Reviewing dynamic mode and autofocus, part of Performance Tuning the Nikon D5500.
+Join Steve Simon for an in-depth discussion in this video Reviewing dynamic mode and autofocus, part of Nikon D5500: Tips, Tricks, & Techniques.

 - So in dealing with moving subjects,…Nikon's dynamic area mode is going to be able…to track a very fast-moving subject.…It comes in three basic flavors, D9, dynamic nine,…a nine-point array, D21, a 21 point array…and D39, a dynamic mode that uses all 39 points…in your Nikon D5500.…So to set the various dynamic modes, again,…if you press and hold the function button,…it pops up on the back of the screen.…